GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

 ####id's vs Classes
-Classes are used when you need to style multiple elemnets in a document, while id's are used to style specific elements on a page.
+Classes are used when you need to style multiple elements in a document, while id's are used to style specific elements on a page.

 ####Syntax